Choosing the right lawyer is a very individual process. While many lawyers are skilled professionals, we’re not

 In collections, lawyers commonly accept cases on a contingency basis, though you need a clear agreement which states what services this includes.
 The advantage to you is that you only pay a fee if there’s a recovery.

 But not all clients want a contingency fee.
-For example, I’ve handled large commercial loans where, frankly, the clients didn’t want to pay a percentage of the recovery.
+For example, for a large commercial loan, the lender may prefer not to pay a percentage of the recovery.
 Therefore, under New Jersey’s ethics rules, an attorney who offers you contingency billing must also offer hourly.

 In addition, your lawyer may offer a blended (hybrid) model, which combines a lower hourly rate with a lower percentage of the recovery.

 Though some cases may vary, when I accept a collection case, I usually offer contingency, hourly, and blended fee options.

-In the end, if all things were equal, you’d go with whoever charges the least.
-But things aren’t always equal.
-Losing is expensive, and competence is still key.
+In the end, if all things were equal, you’d go with whoever charges you the least.
+But losing is expensive, and competence is still key.
 Therefore, you’ll want to balance fees with expertise and experience.

 Comfort – Trusting Your Attorney